KaroLaunonen/zig-pinball-controller/README.md

 HAL for USB HID communication, as well as I2C and GPIO input/output.
 The main goal of this project is to provide a customizable and extensible pinball controller using Zig programming language.

+Note, this project is for personal need and for learning Zig and MicroZig.
+After coding this for a while I found a proper Pinball controller project for Pico.
+Check out [Pinscape Pico](https://github.com/mjrgh/PinscapePico) for a proper controller.
+If you still rather learn Zig, then welcome!

 ## Features

 - USB HID implementation with joystick and keyboard interfaces.